+The mortgage industry remains under intense scrutiny and continues to face increasing regulation at the federal, state and local level.
+Potential changes to federal laws and regulations could have the effect of limiting the activities of FNMA and FHLMC, the entities that provide liquidity to the secondary mortgage market, which could lead to increases in mortgage interest rates.
 In addition, the Dodd-Frank Wall Street Reform and Consumer Protection Act, enacted on July 21, 2010, contains numerous provisions affecting residential mortgages and mortgage lending practices.
 The CFPB issued rules governing multiple issues in January 2013, including "Ability to Repay" underwriting provisions, definition and parameters of "Qualified Mortgages" and the establishment of certain protections from liability under "Ability to Repay" provisions for "Qualified Mortgages".
 The CFPB's rulemaking also included limitations on certain fees and loan officer compensation requirements.
 These rules were effective January 2014.
-The tighter underwriting requirements and fee restrictions under these standards may negatively impact our mortgage loan origination business.
+In addition, the new requirements integrating disclosures under the Truth In Lending Act and the Real Estate Settlement Protection Act become effective August 1, 2015.
+The tighter underwriting requirements and fee restrictions and increasingly complex regulatory environment under these standards may negatively impact our mortgage loan origination business in the form of lower demand, decreased revenue and increased operating costs.